 We are also focused on exploring the utility or current treatments and developing novel therapies to target the pathways we have identified in our preclinical models that are also detect in patients with these diseases.

-Video: Professor Andrew Murphy presenting at Future Medicine 2016, Germany (2min, 36sec)
+Video: Associate Professor Andrew Murphy presenting at Future Medicine 2016, Germany (2min, 36sec)

 - Fundamental process regulating haematopoiesis.